mikespook/gearman-go/README.md

 # Gearman API for golang

-This module is Gearman API for golang.
+This package is a [Gearman](http://gearman.org/) API for [Golang](http://golang.org).
 It was implemented a native protocol for both worker and client API.

-Copyright 2012 Xing Xing <mikespook@gmail.com> All rights reserved.
+Copyright 2012 Xing Xing <mikespook@gmail.com>
+All rights reserved.
 Use of this source code is governed by a MIT license that can be found in the LICENSE file.

 # INSTALL

-This will install the client:
+Install the client package:

 > $ go get bitbucket.org/mikespook/gearman-go/client

-This will install the worker:
+Install the worker package:

 > $ go get bitbucket.org/mikespook/gearman-go/worker

-This will install the client and the worker automatically:
+Install both:

 > $ go get bitbucket.org/mikespook/gearman-go